rasikjain/rasikjain-hugo/content/posts/simple-notes-app-using-react-typescript-nodejs-graphql-mongodb.md

 });
 ```

-Here are following steps which we follow to initiate our node.js server.
+Following are the steps which we follow to initiate our node.js server.

-* Load our `environment variables` like dbuser, password, ports etc into `process.env`.
+* Load our `environment variables` like dbuser, password, ports, etc into `process.env`.
 * Build our `GraphQL` schema using `buildSchema` from `type-graphql` module.
 * Connect to `mongoDB` using `connect` from `mongoose` module.
 * Create an instance of `Apollo-Server` and `Express` server